-Date Name of Landowi per Address City, State ZIP Dear (Name o f Landowner) (Name of Project Sponsor) , I am writing to inform (Address of Property), further descr ecords indicate the property is owned by(Name of Landowner) Acquiring the property will allow us to de velop (Name of Project) . and Real Property have enclosed tw market value of y relocation assista We are hopeful th acquire the land a acquisition option will outline the ne use federal funds are being used for the project, it is Acquisition Policies Act of 1970, as amended.
-To he of informational booklets.
-Under the act, you are entour property.
-Additionally, you and any tenant currence.
-In the because of the benefits to be derived from the product of property rights needed to accomplish the prosest, please contact (Name of Project Sponsor's Representative stops of the process.) elp you understand citled to just comp ently on the prope project, we can rea gject.
-If you would d your rights under the act, we ensation based on the fair orty may be eligible for each an agreement with you to be interested in discussing ct Sponsor's Authorized Representative Title of Project Sp onsor's Authorized Representative c: LWCF Planne r, Missouri Department of Natural Resources, Division on of State Parks Enclosures: "Acquisition: Acquiring Real Property for Federal ("Relocation: Your Rights and Benefits as a Displac Program"
+Date Name of Landow vner Address City, State ZIP Dear (Name of Landowner) (Name of Project Sponsor), I am writing to inform you of our interest in acquiring the property located at (Address of Property) , further described as (Legal Description of Property) records indicate the property is owned by(Name of Landowner) Acquiring the property will allow us to d evelop(Name of Project) and Real Propert have enclosed to market value of relocation assist.
+We are hopeful to acquire the land acquisition optic outline the next.
+Thank you very re- ause federal funds are being used for the project, it is subject to the Uniform Relocation Assistance by Acquisition Policies Act of 1970, as amended.
+To help you understand your rights under the act, we wo informational booklets.
+Under the act, you are entitled to just compensation based on the fair your property.
+Additionally, you and any tenant currently on the property may be eligible for ance.
+That, because of the benefits to be derived from the project, we can reach an agreement with you to and/or property rights needed to accomplish the project.
+If you would be interested in discussing ons, please contact(Name of Project Sponsor's Representative) at(Phone Number/Email Address) They will steps of the process. much for your consideration of our proposal.
+Sincerely, iect Sponsor's Authorized Representative ponsor's Authorized Representative c: LWCF Plann er, Missouri Department of Natural Resources, Division of State Parks Enclosures: "Acquisition: Acquiring Real Property for Federal and Federal-Aid Programs and Projects" "Relocation: Your Rights and Benefits as a Displaced Person under the Federal Relocation Assistance Program" :e